#Sq Ft | Bed | Bath | Story | Garage Spaces | Width: '-" Depth: '-"

 Foundations.
 Foundations are fully engineered for each design, whether slab or basement.

 Main Level Floor Plan.
 The detailed drawings are fully dimensioned for ease of framing.
 Exterior wall thicknesses vary by plan.
 If necessary, contact Design Basics to clarify the standard exterior wall thickness for the plan(s) you are interested in.

 Second Level Floor Plan.
 Dimensioned and drafted to the same degree of detail as the main level floor plan*.

 Electrical and Sections.
 Illustrated on a separate page for clarity, the electrical plan shows suggested electrical layout for the main and second level floor plans.
 Typical wall and stair sections are provided to further explain construction of these areas.

 Full technical support is provided to purchasers of each plan to answer your plan-related questions.

-*Plans are drafted to meet average conditions and building codes in Nebraska, Ohio, and Texas at the time they are designed (contact us for more information).
+*Plans are drafted to meet the Uniform Building Code or IRC (International Residential Code) at the time they are designed (contact us for more information).
 Because codes and requirements can change and may vary from jurisdiction to jurisdiction, the designers cannot warrant compliance with any specific code or regulation.
 All plans can be adapted to your local building codes and requirements.
 It is the responsibility of the purchaser and/or builder of each plan to see that the structure is built in strict compliance with all governing municipal codes (city, county, state, and federal).